melvinopolis/TTS-FT-Winter2016-Notes/js-day1.md

 ```

 ### Coersion
-variable type is coerced to a type that makes sense when reached
+Variable type is coerced to a type that makes sense to the computer when reached

 **IMPLICIT** coercion